Offshore Transmission Owner (OFTO) opportunities

 Bid for one or more of 13 new and commissioned OFTO assets with combined value circa £10 billion auctioned between 2023 to 2025 which connect offshore wind farms to the UK onshore transmission system.

-In OFTO Tender Round 9, energy regulator Ofgem will auction the OFTO assets for new offshore wind farms as the infrastructure is constructed and ready to be sold.
-With values ranging from £0.5 billion to £2 billion, these assets will contribute over 1GW to the UK’s target of connecting 40GW of offshore wind generation by 2030.
-OFTO Tender Round 9 is part of over £20 billion of offshore transmission investment opportunities expected by 2030.
+In future OFTO Tender Rounds, energy regulator Ofgem will auction the OFTO assets for new offshore wind farms as the infrastructure is constructed and ready to be sold.
+With values ranging from £0.5 billion to £2 billion, these assets will contribute to connecting 50GW of offshore wind generation by 2030.
+The OFTO Tender Round auctions are part of over £20 billion of offshore transmission investment opportunities expected by 2030.

 Office of Gas and Electricity Markets (Ofgem)

-The value of TR9 assets is circa £1 billion.
+OFTO assets are valued between £0.5 billion and £2 billion.
 Subsequent Tender Rounds to 2030 are expected to have a total combined value of over £20 billion.

 Time to Final Investment Decision (FID):

 Sector and market opportunity

-The UK Government’s Ten Point Plan for a Green Industrial Revolution targets 30GW of additional offshore wind by 2030 (bringing the UK total to 40GW).
+The UK government’s British energy security strategy targets 40GW of additional offshore wind by 2030 (bringing the UK total to 50GW).

 This will provide a strong pipeline of offshore transmission opportunities to connect 20 or more wind farms over the next 10 years, which has been estimated to require over £20 billion of investment.

 Successful OFTO bidders secure a pre-agreed revenue stream for up to 25 years with opportunity for additional income in return for outperformance, and limited penalties for underperformance.

-OFTO Tender Round 9 offers the next opportunity to invest in this fast-growing asset class.
-The OFTO being tendered is associated with Seagreen wind farm, situated off the east coast of Scotland.
+OFTO Tender Round 10 offers the next opportunity to invest in this fast growing asset class.

 UK offshore waters and coastal sites will see dozens of new offshore wind farms and their associated transmission infrastructure developed in the next few years, leading to many subsequent investment opportunities.